 Frequently Asked Questions

-If the information here hasn't quite answered your questions, please follow this link to our How To Build A Wall page.
+If the information here hasn't quite answered your questions, please follow this link to our How To Build A Climbing Wall page.
 Our How-To section is full of much more detailed information to help you on your way.

 Kenny Matys